A Complete Logic for Database Abstract State Machines: Introduction

 Our third contribution is the development of a proof system for the logic for DB-ASMs, which extends the proof system for the logic for ASMs \cite{RobertLogicASM} in several aspects:

 \begin{itemize}

-\item DB-ASMs can collect updates yielded in parallel computations under the multiset semantics, i.e. update multisets, and then aggregate updates in an update multiset to an update set by applying so-called location operators.
+\item DB-ASMs can collect updates yielded in parallel computations under the multiset semantics, i.e. update multisets, then aggregate updates in an update multiset to an update set by applying so-called \emph{location operators}.
 Our proof system can capture this by incorporating the axioms for both the predicate of update multisets and the predicate of update sets.
-The axioms also specify the interaction between update multisets and sets in association with same DB-ASM rules.
+The axioms also specify the interaction between update multisets and update sets in relating to DB-ASM rules.

-\item A DB-ASM rule may be associated with a set of different update sets.
-Applying different update sets may lead to a set of different successor states to the current state.
-As the logic for DB-ASMs includes formulae denoting explicit update sets and multisets and second-order variables that are bound to update sets or multisets, our proof system allows us to reason about the interpretation of a formula over all successor states or over some successor state after applying a DB-ASM rule over the current state.
+\item A DB-ASM rule may be associated with different update sets.
+Applying different update sets may lead to different successor states to the current state.
+As the logic for DB-ASMs includes formulae denoting explicit update sets and update multisets, and second-order variables that are bound to update sets or update multisets, our proof system allows us to reason about the interpretation of a formula over all successor states or over some successor state after applying a DB-ASM rule over the current state.

 \item In addition to capturing the consistency of an update set yielded by a DB-ASM rule, our proof system also develops two notions of consistency for a DB-ASM rule (i.e. weak version and strong version).
 When a DB-ASM rule is deterministic, these two notions coincide.